nesevis/exhaust/docs/EXPLORE-directed-exploration.md

 `#exhaust` asks "does the property hold across the generator's structural edges?" `#explore` asks "have the specific regions I declared actually been visited?"
 Use `#exhaust` to cover the generator's structural edges, `#explore` to cover the semantic regions you name, or both when you want both guarantees.

+A direction that receives no matching samples within its attempt budget fails the test, naming the unreachable direction.
+Either the generator cannot produce matching values, the predicate never holds, or the budget is too small; the failure tells you to widen the generator, fix the predicate, or raise the budget.
+An unreachable region never passes silently.

 ## ExploreReport

 `#explore` returns an `ExploreReport` containing: